deeperdolphin/papers/spectrum.md

 The Spectrum method leverages RMT to analyze the singular value spectrum of neural network weight matrices, separating signal from noise.
 By targeting training on high-SNR matrices, Spectrum achieves faster, more memory efficient generalization compared to standard training approaches.

 # 4 Measuring Signal-to-Noise Ratio
-At the core of Spectrum is the ability to efficiently measure the SNR of each layer in a neural network.
+At the core of Spectrum is the ability to efficiently measure the SNR of each layer in an LLM.
 We introduce SpectrumAnalyzer, a module that computes layer SNRs using the following procedure (see Algorithm 1):

 For each target layer, compute the singular value decomposition (SVD) of the layer's weight matrix.
 Calculate the SNR as the ratio between the sum of singular values above a noise threshold $\varepsilon$ (signal) and the sum of singular values below $\varepsilon$ (noise).